PRP And Acne Scarring Treatment

 As platelet-rich plasma is an autologous product, as it is self donated, and is considered safe and free from communicable diseases.
 Sterility should be practiced and platelet-rich plasma harvesting should only be done by a licensed and regulated medical professional and overseen by a physician.
 If you do not see a physician for your PRP treatment, you should question why not.
 Minor complications include transient swelling, bruising, redness and crusting, all of which are injection-related.
 Subjective feeling of skin tightness is transient.

-The use of platelet-rich plasma has grown in plastic surgery because of better understanding of its regenerative and restorative effects.
-A diverse collection of literature exists in support of its use, displaying favorable results for skin rejuvenation, hair regrowth, wound healing, and scar improvement.
+The use of microneedling, radiofrequency and platelet-rich plasma has grown to treat acne scarring because of better understanding of its regenerative and restorative effects.
+A diverse collection of literature exists in support of its use, displaying favorable results for acne scarring and surigical scar improvement.
 We offer all of the above treatments at Renove Medical Spa.
 If you think you may benefit from one of the above treatment modalities, please call or email us to make an appointment for a complimentary consultation.
 March 2021 we will have a get ready for summer (it's coming!) skin special with our Radiofrequency Microneedling with PRP treatments, book a treatment with PRP and receive a free ZO Growth Factors serum a $148 value.

 Platelet-Rich Plasma: Evolving Role in Plastic Surgery